qwert2603/RetroBase/README.md

 [![](https://www.jitpack.io/v/qwert2603/RetroBase.svg)](https://www.jitpack.io/#qwert2603/RetroBase)

 This project was inspired with [Retrofit](https://github.com/square/retrofit).
-And like Retrofit it allows You turn queries to DataBase to java-interface.
+And like Retrofit it allows You turn queries to DataBase into java-interface.

 Just use annotation @DBInterface for you interface and @DBQuery for method-query to DB.
 Methods may have parameters.